Updated Mar 16, 2026§ For Apple Users

-The SwanScout 105S is the best Samsung SmartTag 2 wallet for most people.
-It fits the SmartTag 2 snugly without adding bulk, blocks RFID signals, and costs under $30.
-If you want more card capacity, the Phelinta bifold gives you 9 slots with a dedicated tracker pocket.
+SwanScout 105S is the best Samsung SmartTag 2 wallet (under $30, snug fit, RFID).
+For more card capacity, the Phelinta bifold gives 9 slots with a dedicated tracker pocket.

 Samsung’s SmartTag 2 is the go-to Bluetooth tracker for Galaxy phone owners, but shoving a 52mm tracker loose into a standard wallet doesn’t work.
 You need a wallet with a purpose-built SmartTag 2 compartment that keeps the tracker secure without blocking its Bluetooth signal.

-I tested five Samsung SmartTag 2 wallets over the past three months, checking fit, signal strength through leather, RFID blocking, and everyday durability.
+This guide compares five Samsung SmartTag 2 wallets on fit, signal strength through leather, RFID blocking, and everyday durability.
 Here’s what actually works.

-- RFID blocking does not interfere with SmartTag 2 tracking because the tracker uses Bluetooth, not RFID.
+• RFID blocking doesn’t interfere with SmartTag 2 tracking because the tracker uses Bluetooth, not RFID.

-- The SmartTag 2's CR2032 battery lasts up to 500 days in normal mode, and wallet storage doesn't shorten that.
+• The SmartTag 2’s CR2032 battery is rated up to 500 days in normal mode, and leather wallet storage shouldn’t materially shorten that.

 Best Samsung SmartTag 2 Wallets at a Glance

-Why Your Samsung SmartTag 2 Needs a Dedicated Wallet
+Why Does Your Samsung SmartTag 2 Need a Dedicated Wallet?

-The SmartTag 2 replaced both the original SmartTag and SmartTag Plus in October 2023.
+Samsung’s SmartTag 2 product page confirms that it replaced both the original SmartTag and SmartTag Plus in October 2023.
 It’s a different shape entirely.
 The oval design measures 52.4 x 28.8 x 8mm and weighs 13.75g.
 If you try forcing it into a wallet designed for the original square SmartTag (39.1 x 39.1mm), it won’t sit flat.

 A purpose-built wallet solves three problems at once.
 It keeps the SmartTag 2 from shifting around and muffling the speaker.
 It protects the tracker from scratches.
 And it means you’re tracking your wallet by default without remembering to clip anything on.